Drug Crime Attorneys in Melrose, MA

 Possession

 The element of possession can be proven in a drug case in a variety of different ways.
 For example, drugs can be considered to be in an individual’s possession without physical custody simply because they have knowledge of them.
-In addition, if the defendant has the ability to exert control over the drugs, whether by direct means or through another person, then they are also considered to be in possession of narcotics.
+In addition, if the defendant has the ability to exert control over the drugs, whether by direct means or through another person, then they are also considered to be in possession of those illegal substances.

 What are the Penalties for Drug Crimes in Massachusetts?